 Sampling interval shall be decided on the basis of hydro-geological characteristics of the subsurface strata.
 The sampling depths, intervals, and testing should be sufficient to enable the assessment and delineation of any potential contaminants identified.
-For the purpose of EBS, the following sampling scheme is recommended based on sampling practice and the knowledge of subsurface hydro-geological conditions in
+For the purpose of ESA, the following sampling scheme is recommended based on sampling practice and the knowledge of subsurface hydro-geological conditions in Singapore.

-Singapore.

 For each borehole at all sites, the first soil sample shall be taken between 0.3 and 0.5 m below ground level (bgl).
 Subsequent samples in the borehole shall be taken at every 1.5 m interval (ie. 1.5 m, 3 m, 4.5 m, etc.) up to 6 m bgl or at least 2 m below groundwater level, whichever is deeper.
 In the event where groundwater level is deeper than 6 m, additional samples shall be taken at every 2.5 m interval until 20 m bgl or until 2 m below groundwater, whichever is shallower.
 For each borehole where groundwater is encountered, the borehole should be converted to a monitoring well.
-One groundwater level for further analysis.
+One groundwater sample should be collected from each monitoring well within 2 m below groundwater level for further analysis.
 Specific mention should be made within the sampling plan for assessing the presence of any contaminants, notably phase separated hydrocarbons (PSH) or indication of similar non-aqueous phase liquids that may float on the water table.
 In addition, there might be some seasonal or tidal fluctuation in the water table.
 This should be assessed and commented, where applicable.

 Due to heterogeneity and stratified nature of subsurface geology, the exact subsurface hydro-geological conditions will only be known during drilling.
-The predetermined sampling depth and sampling interval shall be adjusted if necessary as work progresses.
+The pre-determined sampling depth and sampling interval shall be adjusted if necessary as work progresses.
 If the baseline data obtained from the site characterisation are doubtful or disputable, additional site characterisation may be necessary.